-If you are a member of Denplan and have missed an appointment during the lockdown, these additional or longer visits will be automatically provided to make up the lost time.
+If you are a member of Denplan, these additional or longer visits will be automatically provided to make up the lost time.

 Our regulators and professional bodies have provided regular updates regarding how we can return to providing dental care is a safe way.

 Dentistry will look very different for some time, however we will still be able to provide preventive care and usual treatment options.

 Infection control and patient safety has always been a top priority.
 The coronavirus has not gone away and so additional measures have been put into place for the protection of our patients and staff.
 This includes wearing additional personal protective equipment (PPE) for everyone’s safety.
 Please be reassured that we have adequate supplies of PPE to continue to provide the service.